-- Actuarial cost method Entry Age Normal level percent of pay - Investment return 7.50 percent, includes inflation at 3.00 percent - Salary increases Effective average of 5.50 percent, which reflects an allowance for inflation of 3.00 percent, real wage growth of 1.00 percent, and merit or seniority increases of 1.50 percent - Mortality rates were based on the RP-2000 Combined Healthy Annuitant Tables (male and female) with age set back three years for both males and females.
-For disabled annuitants the RP-2000 Combined Disabled Tables (male and female) with age set back seven years for males and three years for females.
+- The investment rate of return was adjusted from 7.50% to 7.25%. - The inflation assumption was decreased from 3.0% to 2.75%. - Salary growth changed from an effective average of 5.50%, which was comprised of inflation of 3.00%, real wage growth and for merit or seniority increases of 2.50%, to an effective average of 5.00%, comprised of inflation of 2.75% and 2.25% for real wage growth and for merit or seniority increases. - Mortality rates were modified from the RP-2000 Combined Healthy Annuitant Tables (male and female) with age set back 3 years for both males and females to the RP-2014 Mortality Tables for Males and Females, adjusted to reflect PSERS' experience and projected using a modified version of the MP-2015 Mortality Improvement Scale.
+For disabled annuitants the RP-2000 Combined Disabled Tables (male and female) with age set back 7 years for males and 3 years for females to the RP-2014 Mortality Tables for Males and Females, adjusted to reflect PSERS' experience and projected using a modified version of the MP-2015 Mortality Tables.

-The actuarial assumptions used in the June 30, 2014, valuation were based on the experience study that was performed for the five-year period ending June 30, 2010.
-The recommended assumption changes based on this experience study were adopted by the PSERS board at its March 11, 2011, board meeting, and were effective beginning with the June 30, 2011 actuarial valuation.
+The actuarial assumptions used in the June 30, 2016 valuation were based on the experience study that was performed for the five-year period ending June 30, 2015.
+The recommended assumption changes based on this experience study were adopted by the board at its June 10, 2016 board meeting, and were effective beginning with the June 30, 2016 actuarial valuation.